Domestic Abuse

 Response

-• provide practical, age-appropriate help for the child with safety planning.
+• Provide practical, age-appropriate help for the child with safety planning.

-• consider what support you can provide to the victim of abuse.
+• Consider what support you can provide to the victim of abuse.

-• try to understand the factors that make abuse more likely, but hold a clear value base that does not blame the victim.
+• Try to understand the factors that make abuse more likely but hold a clear value base that does not blame the victim.

-• provide other relevant interventions around the child based on their risk and need – refer to your local safeguarding partnership threshold tool.
+• Provide other relevant interventions around the child based on their risk and need – refer to your local safeguarding partnership threshold tool.

-• keep taking action until you know children and young people are safe.
+Take action - and keep taking action until you know children and young people are safe.

 Free domestic abuse poster